sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 .. _section-testpython:

-Testing .py, .pyx and .sage files
+Testing .py, .pyx and .sage Files
 ---------------------------------

 Run ``sage -t <filename.py>`` to test all code examples in